PhyoThantKo123/PhyoThantKo123/README.md

 # 👋 Hi, I'm Phyo Thant Ko

-## 🎓 About Me
+## 💫 About Me
-I am  a passionate web developer, focused on building clean, modern, and responsive web applications.
+A passionate web developer and Mathematics major from **WYU**, focused on building clean, modern, and responsive web applications.
-I specialize in **Vue, Nuxt, Laravel, Tailwind, Bootstrap**, and I love learning new technologies every day.
+I specialize in **Vue, Nuxt, Laravel, Tailwind, Bootstrap, MySQL, and Figma**, and I love learning new technologies every day.

 ---